Musab1258/week4-tasks/hardhat_assignment/README.md

-# Sample Hardhat Project
+# Hardhat Assignment

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This repo is for my Web3Bridge Week 4 Hardhat Assignment

 Try running some of the following tasks: